The fund is for young people aged between 17 and 25 who have an interest in socially positive filmmaking. The fund is accessible to anyone in the UK.

 The winners will be presented with an award and certificate to recognise their hard work and achievement.

-Please note entries for the 2024 Young Filmmakers Fund are not currently open.
-This page will be updated as soon as they are.
+Please note entries for the 2024 Young Filmmakers Fund are now open.

 Please note that depending on the number of entries we receive these dates may be subject to change.
 If this is the case all entrants will be notified in advance.